SiddDevCS/WebScrapingFlask/README.md

 Pull requests are welcome!
 If you find a bug or have suggestions, feel free to open an issue.
 Please support this repository, anything helps!

 ---

-## 🌟 Acknowledgments
-- [Quotes to Scrape](https://quotes.toscrape.com/) for providing test data
-- Flask, Requests, and BeautifulSoup for making this possible